OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 During/between field deployments there are possibilities for end users to post-adjust the sensors either by a one-point air-saturation adjustment or by taking reference samples (e.g. water samples and Winkler titration) and/or using a well-calibrated sensor in parallel.
 If done correctly such an adjustment should result in an absolute accuracy of around 1 % for multipoint calibrated sensors (model: 4330, 4831, 5331 and 5730) and 3 % for two-point calibrated (model: 4835, 4531), see below for more information about factory calibrations.
 The drift will decrease over time so that during the second year it is not likely to be more than 1-2 %.
-After this it should be less than 0.5 % per year, unless the foil is mechanically damaged (Aanderaa Best Practices for Maintaining High Data Quality).
+After this it should be less than 0.5 % per year, unless the foil is mechanically damaged (Aanderaa).

 | ![AanderaaSensors](images/AanderaSensors.png) |
 |:--:|